 You fell in love with a little business years ago and have scrimped and saved to open one of your own.
 Now you’re this close to following your dream.
+Are you thinking of starting a business?

 As an expert in start-ups, let me just say whoa!
 To succeed with a new business, you require hard facts.
 And while it’s good to have a strong interest in the business, let reason overrule passion.
 It’s better to know the business side.